gmontamat/poor-mans-transformers/README.md

 python ./examples/mlp.py
 ```

+---

 ### :construction: Word Embeddings (work in progress)

 My next goal is to have an `Embedding` layer implemented and try it out by replicating
 [word2vec](https://code.google.com/archive/p/word2vec/) models using both the Continuous Bag of Words (CBOW) and
 Skip-Gram architectures.
-We should be able to generate word embeddings and compare their accuracy on the Semantic-
+We should be able to generate word embeddings and compare their accuracy on the
-Syntactic Word Relationship test set mentioned in [word2vec's paper](https://arxiv.org/pdf/1301.3781.pdf).
+Semantic-Syntactic Word Relationship test set mentioned in [word2vec's paper](https://arxiv.org/pdf/1301.3781.pdf).

 With the framework in place and validated with the Multilayer Perceptron trained on MNIST, this part should have been a
 matter of adding some subclasses and helper functions... but it wasn't.
 A very basic example with the CBOW model was